microsoft/Windows-driver-samples/general/obcallback/ReadMe.md

 C:\> tlist                                           (locate the process ID of notepad.exe)

-C:\> kill –f  2329                                   (attempt to kill off the notepad.exe with a PID of 2329) process notepad.exe (2329) – ‘Untitled – Notepad’ could not be killed
+C:\> kill -f  2329                                   (attempt to kill off the notepad.exe with a PID of 2329) process notepad.exe (2329) - 'Untitled – Notepad' could not be killed

 C:\> obcallbacktestctrl.exe  -deprotect              (remove the protections on the notepad process)

-C:\> kill –f  2329                                   (attempt to kill off the process – which will succeed) C:\> obcallbacktestctrl.exe  -uninstall              (uninstall the kernel driver)
+C:\> kill -f  2329                                   (attempt to kill off the process – which will succeed) C:\> obcallbacktestctrl.exe  -uninstall              (uninstall the kernel driver)
 ```